hairizuanbinnoorazman/automaton/Specs/overview.md

 However, it should also be able to generate a config file based on the same type of audit result.

 - Generate config
+- Apply a set of configurations to the tools
 - Apply a single config onto the marketing tool
+- Analyze from a previous set of google analytics audit and generate a config -> How to flag which value to be altered?